We may earn money or products from the companies mentioned in this post. To read more about our affiliate program click here

 “I am truly sorry that my actions have caused you to feel this way.
 I can see how I could have listened better and verified understanding before moving forward in this decision.
 I know I have hurt you and I want to be there for you.
 It sounds like you want me to (insert possible solution based on what she has said in the conversation).
 Is that correct?”

 Once again wait for verification of understanding.
 Once a solution is agreed to affirm that you know the hurt won’t instantly go away and ask her if she needs you to sit with her for a while or be left alone.
 Every woman and every situation is different.
-Sometimes I need to know my husband will hold me while I cry and sometimes I need to know he will leave me alone while I process.
-Be willing to give her what she needs, not what you want.
+Sometimes she will need you to hold her while she cries and sometimes she needs to be left alone to process.
+Be willing to give her what she needs, not what you want or think she should need.

 The most important part of rebuilding trust is the final step, give it time.
 Trust only takes an instant to destroy, but it takes a lifetime to rebuild.
-Like I said at the beginning of this post I may never 100% trust my husband again.
+You have to accept that 100% trust will likely never be there again.
+Due to your actions you may have to spend the rest of your life constantly proving yourself and dealing with her random triggers.

 If you try to rush to putting up a roof before you pour the concrete your house will simply fall again.
 If you want to rebuild your relationship it has to be built on a foundation of trust.
 That trust is only gradually built up over time.
 There are no shortcuts.